 Use plantain leaves in a relaxing tea for treating coughs due to colds and flu.
 Plantain tea not only soothes sore throat and coughing, but also acts as a gentle expectorant to help clear phlegm from the lungs and nasal passages.
-Calm a bronchitis cough with plantain tea.
-Plantain is a cough suppressant and fights bacteria.
+Calm a bronchitis cough with plantain tea while also soothing the lungs.
+Plantain is a natural cough suppressant and fights bacteria.
 Steep fresh plantain in hot water until cool then drink as needed.
 Plantain is also useful in the treatment of asthma, allergies, and hay fever.

 Plantain is a good addition to lotions, ointments, and poultices.
 Use for skin inflammation, sores, bee stings, burns, hemorrhoids, and slow-healing wounds.
-Plantain may also be used in gargles and mouth washes.
+Plantain tea may also be used in gargles and mouth washes.
 Use regularly to treat gum inflammation, mouth sores, and fever blisters.
 For added strength add a pinch of myrrh powder or a couple drops of tea tree essential oil.

 Plantain leaves were once used to prevent diaper rash.
 Fresh leaves were crushed and put in baby’s diaper.
-Plantains are rich in mucilage, oils, protein, and starch and may be used as a food source when cooked like turnip greens.
-The seeds may be eaten fresh off the stalk.
+Old timers also used plantain as a food source since it is rich in mucilage, oils, protein, and starch.
+The seeds were often eaten fresh off the stalk.

 Native Americans make good use of the plantain or “life medicine.”
 Medical research confirms that the plant is good for many of life’s ailments including emphysema, bladder problems, bronchitis, fever, hypertension, rheumatism, dysentery, gastritis, peptic ulcers, and diabetes.

 Plantain can stop blood flow and encourages repair of damaged tissue when applied to external wounds.
 It has natural antibacterial properties that kill germs.
 Leaves may be used as a poultice on wounds, skin ulcers, spider bites, and snake bites.
 Plantain poultices may also be applied to draw out splinters and thorns.
 Use of plantain can help reduce scarring when used over a period of time.